caiogondim/fast-memoize.js/README.md

 #### Spread arguments

-We check for `function.lenght` to get upfront the expected number of arguments in order to use the fastest strategy.
+We check for `function.length` to get upfront the expected number of arguments in order to use the fastest strategy.
 But with spread arguments we don't receive the right number.

 ```js